vvvv/The-Gray-Book/reference/language/delegates.md

 # Delegates
-Delegates are anonymous operations which can be passed around as an object and can get invoked on data when needed.
+Delegates are anonymous operations which can be passed around as an object and can be invoked on data when needed.

-The fact that a delegate doesn't have a name is a feature here: you don't need to know the exact name of an operation to call into it, you just need to get a hand onto any fitting operation, which is the delegate object.
-Like a lego piece that has the right shape.
-This way you can easily switch between different functionalities and feed them via the same delegate downstream - without changing the code that calls them downstream.
-The delegate shiedlds away those details and acts as a facade.
+The fact that a delegate doesn't have a name is a feature here: as long as the it has the correct signature it will fit, like a lego piece with the right shape.
+This way you can treat behaviour as an object which can be used to easily switch between different functionalities - without changing the calling code downstream.
+The delegate abstracts away the internals and only presents a facade.

 Delegates have zero to many inputs, and zero or one output.
-This is part of what defines the shape.

-Delegates are a standard .Net feature.
+This is part of what defines the signature, or "shape".
+They are a standard .NET feature.

-Inputs on definition side are often called parameters, on invocation side they values fed are often called arguments for those parmeters.
+Inputs called parameters in the definition, and on the invocation side the values fed in are usually called arguments.

 ## Defining a delegate
 A delegate is defined using the Delegate region.
 It will initially be empty, so you will want to add inputs and/or outputs to have it actually do something.
 Here we have a delegate which takes two parameters, multiplies them, and then outputs it.
-Note that this code is not currently being executed.
+Note that this code is not yet being executed.

 ![A Delegate](/images/language/delegates_delegate.png)